Young anti-corruption protesters oust Nepal PM KP Sharma Oli

 Reuters could not immediately verify the information.

-Kathmandu airport, Nepal's main international gateway, was closed with immediate effect as smoke from fires nearby set by protesters could endanger the safety of aircraft, the Civil Aviation Authority of Nepal said.
+Kathmandu airport, Nepal's main international gateway, was closed because of smoke from fires set by protesters.

 Organisers of the protests, which spread to other cities in the Himalayan country, have called them "demonstrations by Gen Z", driven by young people's widespread frustration with the government's perceived lack of action to tackle corruption and boost economic opportunities.